How to Set Up Shipping By Item Count in WooCommerce

 5. Click Update cart.
 The Standard Shipping charge for 3 items is displayed as $6 as per the following calculation:

-Standard Shipping charges = (base amount as configured above) + ($1 shipping charge per item * number of items)
+Standard Shipping charges = (base amount as configured above) + ($1 shipping rate per item * number of items)

 = $3 + ($1 * 3)